-S. K. Moore's contribution from 2014, Military Chaplains as Agents of Peace: Religious Leader Engagement in Conflict and Post-conflict Environments, provides a guide to answering these questions in a thoughtful and informed way.2 Moore is certainly not the first to write on the role chaplains can play in a peacebuilding process, but he may be the most comprehensive in his outline of how to engage religious leaders.
-He draws on a wealth of scholarly and firsthand experience in the Canadian Forces.3
+S. K. Moore's contribution from 2014, Military Chaplains as Agents of Peace: Religious Leader Engagement in Conflict and Post-conflict Environments, provides a guide to answering these questions in a thoughtful and informed way.
+Moore is certainly not the first to write on the role chaplains can play in a peacebuilding process, but he may be the most comprehensive in his outline of how to

 Chaplain (Lt.
 Col.) Donnette Boyd wears the patch of a Christian cross on her uniform to identify her as a chaplain Aug.
 18, 2014, at Aviano Air Base, Italy.
 During her upbringing, religion and church were not a part of her daily life; however, she became a strong believer after discovering how to pray on her own.
-Boyd is now a 31st Tighter Wing chaplain.
+Boyd is now a 31st Fighter Wing chaplain.
 (U.S. Air Force photo/Airman 1st Class Deana Heitzman)